dipudan/apiWithKarate/README.md

 Sample Karate Testcases for "https://reqres.in/".
 The test are created used Karate tool.
 The project is an java maven project.

-Run the command "mvm install" to run the testcases.
+Run the command "mvn install" to run the testcases.
 The reports will generated in the target folder under cucumber-html-reports and karate-reports

 Sample Cucumber report can be seen in the location "apiWithKarate/sampleReports/cucumber-html-reports/overview-features.html".